trueck/panda-fix/README.md

 5. It only support single fix version which is 4.2
 6. It can produce a fix message in tag-value format according to fix specification.
 It can also parse a fix message into a java object for application usage.
-7. It can maintain the message sequence and is able to replay if the message sequence number is mismatched.
+7. It can maintain the message sequence and data files.
+It is able to replay if the message sequence number is mismatched.
+8. It can load a config file to configure the fix sessions.
+9. It can support multiple sessions.